College ranked in top 16% and joint best in Hampshire in FE Week league tables.

 Home | Health and Social Care | MDFL062

-This qualification will be useful for anyone who wants to learn about the importance of dignity and safeguarding in adult health and social care environments.
+This course will be useful for anyone who wants to learn about the importance of dignity and safeguarding in adult health and social care environments.

-This qualification can support you if you wish to progress to further training or employment within the sector to understand the duty of care and safeguarding aspects of the ‘National Minimum Training Standards for Healthcare Support Workers and Adult Social Care Workers in England’.
+This qualification can supports learners wishing to progress to further training or employment within the sector to understand the duty of care and safeguarding aspects of the ‘National Minimum Training Standards for Healthcare Support Workers and Adult Social Care Workers in England’.

-This qualification consists of the following four mandatory units:
+This course consists of the following four mandatory units:

 Understand safeguarding in adult health and social care

-In this unit you will gain an understanding of issues relating to safeguarding adults in health and social care.
-We will explore current legislation and explain the roles of different agencies involved in protecting individuals from abuse or harm.
-You will know how to recognise potential and actual abuse and take action in the event of disclosed suspected or alleged abuse or harm and ways to reduce the likelihood of abuse or harm.
+In this unit learners gain understanding of issues relating to safeguarding adults in health and social care.
+We explore current legislation and explain the roles of different agencies involved in protecting individuals from abuse or harm.
+Learners will grow to recognise potential and actual abuse and take action in the event of disclosed suspected or alleged abuse or harm and ways to reduce the likelihood of abuse or harm.

 Principles of dignity in adult health and social care practice

 This unit aims to establish some of the key principles of dignity in adult health and social care practice.
-You will explore issues relating to dignity, self-worth and well-being.
-You will learn how to apply the principles of dignity and gain an understanding of the importance of professional relationships for supporting dignity in service provision.
+Learners explore issues relating to dignity, self-worth and well-being.
+They will apply the principles of dignity and gain an understanding of the importance of professional relationships for supporting dignity in service provision.

 Understand duty of care in adult health and social care

-Here we will explore issues relating to duty of care within the context of adult health and social care.
-You will understand possible conflicts between the duty of care and individuals rights.
+Here we will explore issues relating to duty of care within the context of adult health and social care, an understanding possible conflicts between the duty of care and individuals rights.
 You will also be able to recognise and report unsafe practice and understand the impact of own actions on individuals and others.

 Understand dilemmas and public concerns in adult health and social care

 In this unit you will explore issues of public concern in adult health and social care.
-This unit also covers wider issues and how media reporting and people’s perception has impacted on adult health and social care practice and changes to service delivery.
+You will cover wider issues and how media reporting and people’s perception has impacted on adult health and social care practice and changes to service delivery.